fledge-iot/fledge/docs/91_version_history.rst

 ~~~~~~~~~~~~

 - **Fixed aiohttp incompatibility**: This fix is for the incompatibility of *aiohttp* with *yarl*, discovered in the previous version.
 The issue has been fixed.
-- **Fixed avahi-daemon issue**: Avahi daemon is a pre-requisite of FogLAMP, FogLAMP can now run as a snap or build from source without avahi daemon installed.
+- **Fixed avahi-daemon issue**: Avahi daemon is a pre-requisite of Fledge, Fledge can now run as a snap or build from source without avahi daemon installed.

 Known Issues